moyuh/readme-generator/README.md

  1. Clone this repository
  2. Install the associated packages by opening the integrated terminal and using npm i
  3. To run through the generated questions that will provide the data for the README.md type node index.js in the integrated terminal.
  4. Answer all the questions in detail and after the last question is answered Viola!
-A README-template.md will apear!
+A README-template.md will appear!

+Below is a video walkthrough of the last 2 steps!
+<iframe src="https://drive.google.com/file/d/1zi00XPrru0ARztRtczy6km1UrhZmT9Dr/preview" width="640" height="480"></iframe>
  ## [Usage](#table-of-contents)
  To create an easy README.md file to take out the stress for programmers to worry about adding the correct information in the proper format.